 Choose your own set of dinnerware and cookware

-It’s easy to take hand-me-downs for things like dishes and other tableware, but when you move out you have the opportunity to cook and serve your food on dinnerware you picked for yourself.
+It’s easy to take hand-me-downs for things like dishes and other tableware, but when you move out, you have the opportunity to cook and serve your food on dinnerware you picked for yourself.

-If you’re living on your own you’ll want one set of tableware, one set of cookware, and an extra pan or two just in case you’re getting creative.
+If you’re living on your own, you’ll want one set of tableware, one set of cookware, and an extra pan or two just in case you’re getting creative.
 Don’t forget about cutlery, as you’ll need knives, forks, and spoons to prepare and serve food.

 Essential small appliances for your new home or dorm room

-Coffee starts the day
+Coffee always starts the day

 Do you need to filter your water?

 There’s also your water source to consider.
-If you only have access to tap water in your kitchen, you might want to bring along a water dispenser with a filter.
+If you only have access to tap water in your new kitchen, you might want to bring along a water dispenser with a filter.
 Bucket style water filtration systems you can keep in the fridge ensure you always have fresh, contaminant-free water to drink.

 Dorm room tech you can’t live without

 As far as tech is concerned, moving out means there’s good news and bad news.
 The bad news first: when you leave home you’ll leave most of your family’s tech behind too.
 The good news?
-You get to replace the essentials with your own picks, and choosing is only half the fun.
+You get to replace the essentials with your own picks, and choosing is half the fun.